 You Can "Catch" Someone’s Mood Just by Sitting Near Them

-Or you’ve sat next to someone on the train who was radiating anxiety so strongly, you suddenly felt on edge too, even though you were fine five minutes ago.
+Or you’ve sat next to someone on the train who was radiating anxiety so strongly, you suddenly felt on edge too, even though you were completely fine five minutes ago.

 Turns out, this isn’t just in your head.
 (Literally.)